Seapost -> British Transatlantic Sea Post Offices

 U. S. Cancellers used on White Star Line ships.

-These postal arrangements were undertaken in conjunction between White Star Line and America Line with each vessel having a GB PO team and a US PO working together in hand with each other.
-While each team had their own sea post cancellers, the GB team were not issued with Postage Due hand stamps so the US team would lend them their own Postage Due stamp for under franked mail.
+These postal arrangements were undertaken in conjunction between White Star Line and the American Line with each vessel having a GB PO team and a US PO team working together.
+While each team had their own sea post cancellers, the GB team were not issued with Postage Due hand stamps (Taxe marks) nor MISSENT hand stamps so the US team would lend the GB team their own auxiliary hand stamps.
 The U. S. Post Office issued cancellers to their own staff to use on east-bound White Star Line vessels.

 The Transatlantic Post Office, by Roger Hosking, Oxted, June 1979.